 Since 2001, the number of female and male unpaid carers has increased slightly; in 2001 the percentage of females providing unpaid care was 11.5 per cent, while the percentage of males was 8.8 per cent; however, the majority of this increase occurred in the category 50 hours or more unpaid care per week; among females the number increased by around 155,700 from 2.5 per cent of the female population to 2.9 per cent; among males the increase was approximately 116,000 from 1.7 per cent of the male population to 2.0 per cent.
 In both England and in Wales, unpaid care provision rose incrementally with increasing age to age 64 (Figure 1).

 In the US, for the first time, in 2011, women made up slightly more than half the workforce.
 There are (some) high-profile women chief executives.
 There is a small but increasing number of female presidents.
+Women are moving into jobs that used to be done by men.
 The REAL gender gap scandal: Why boys are the true victims of discrimination.
 By Winifred Robinson Updated: 00:06 GMT, 8 August 2009 As one of six daughters growing up in the Seventies, girls were so little prized compared with boys that a friend of my father even expressed his sympathy rather than congratulations when my youngest sister, a perfectly healthy child, was born.

 How is a man different from a woman?
 Even in this age of feminism, gender identity is still something to be embraced by both sexes.
+Women, while fighting for equal rights, are still holding on to their feminine identity, while men are still expected to behave in a masculine way.
+So what gives shape to these gender identities?
+Genetic disposition is definitely one reason, but beyond that, it is the social conditioning that one receives upon entry to the society that creates and reinforces these identities.
 Is 'Disney Princess culture' a bad influence on young girls?
 Tuesday June 28 2016 Disney Princesses – time to let them go?

 "Disney princesses such as Elsa from Frozen can damage young girls' body esteem," the Daily Mail reports – inaccurately.
 The study the news comes from actually found a more complex pattern of influences on both girls and boys.
 Inside Britain's Steroid Epidemic - VICE.
 Steroid use in Britain is on the rise.